Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 You will be interested in 2 specific files defining ocean initial salinity and temperature.

-__With the slab model, ocean dynamics is not resolved.
+__With the slab model, ocean dynamics are not resolved.
 Please ignore this paragraph on the model initial conditions__

 ### Field of initial salinity

-The default field of initial salinity is Modern and defined in file `BC_300rd_T37/om3.salt24`.
+The default field of initial salinity is Modern and defined in file `BC_300rd_T37/om3.salt24` (previous copied from the `TOADD` directory).

 For paleo applications, you will be interested in starting with a globally uniform ocean salinity field.
 Such file, with global salinity of 35 permil, is found in the files your previously downloaded, here: `UTIL/om3.salt35`.
 To use it: